yyvess/Guice-configuration/README.md

 			<version>1.1.0</version>
 		</dependency>

-To active validation, you must import a validator like Hibernate validator
+Optionally, to active validation, you must import a validator like Hibernate validator

         <dependency>
             <groupId>org.hibernate</groupId>